 And it doesn't have to be eaten with the Manchurian, of course, although it's excellent with that.
 This fried rice makes a great meal by itself.
 Toss in some baked tofu cubes to pump up the protein.

-This is the way I’ve been making veg fried rice for years, and I love it.
-The rice comes out just perfect, and you don’t have to plan ahead or make the rice a day ahead, or everything else you are usually instructed to do when making fried rice.
+This is the way I've been making veg fried rice for years, and I love it.
+The stir-fried rice comes out just perfect, and you don't have to plan ahead or make the rice a day ahead, or everything else you are usually instructed to do when making fried rice.

 This is an extremely kid-friendly recipe, in case you have picky eaters around.
 It's rice, it's salty, and for once they won't even mind the veggies.

-Ingredients for the fried rice:
+Ingredients for the vegetable fried rice

 - Basmati rice.
-This might not be the kind of rice you usually use for fried rice, but it’s perfect for Indo-Chinese fried rice.
+This might not be the kind of rice you usually use for fried rice, but it's perfect for Indo-Chinese fried rice.
 You can also use leftover rice, which has hardened a bit.
 Separate out the grains with a fork before using.

 - Vegetable oil: I use avocado oil for most of my cooking, but any flavorless oil that won't burn at high temperatures is fine.